-Five out of twenty-three of the hosts that are seen from the Internet have vulnerabilities ranging from Medium to Low with a total of 53 vulnerabilities encountered this month.
-This is the same as prior month.
-Out of these we identified SMB/NetBIOS with 20 detections total vulnerabilities, Policy Checks in the category 9 detected, Simple Network Services 7, Preliminary Analysis with 4, Backdoors with 3, SQL servers with 3, FTP servers with 2, Mail servers with 2, Web servers with 2 and Encryption and Authentication with 1 detections for the report period.
-We recommend to follow our instructions to remediate and start with the medium vulnerabilities and move to the low as soon as possible.
+Ten out of twenty-five hosts that are seen from the Internet have vulnerabilities ranging from Medium to Low with a total of 59 vulnerabilities encountered this month, a slight increase from prior month.
+The categories for these vulnerabilities are: SMB/NetBIOS with 21 detections total vulnerabilities, Policy Checks in the category 9 detected, Simple Network Services 8, Preliminary Analysis with 5, Backdoors with 4, SQL servers with 3, FTP servers with 1, Mail servers with 2, Web servers with 3 and Encryption and Authentication with 1 detections for the report period.